US begins court battle against publishing giants' merger

 The Big Five — the other three are Hachette, HarperCollins and Macmillan — dominate U.S. publishing.
 They make up 90% of the market for anticipated top-selling books, the government says.

-The Biden administration is staking out new ground on business concentration and competition, and the government’s case against the publishers’ merger can be viewed as an important step.
+The Biden administration is staking out new ground on business concentration and competition, and the government’s case against the publishers’ merger is an important test.

 President Joe Biden has made competition a pillar of his economic policy, denouncing what he calls the outsized market power of an array of industries and stressing the importance of robust competition to the economy, workers, consumers and small businesses.
 Biden, a Democrat, has called on federal regulators, notably the Justice Department and the Federal Trade Commission, to give greater scrutiny to big business combinations.